ChrisDeFreitas/guitarjoe/README.md

 ## Updates

 #### 20211224:
-Pushing this out because there is an error in the FretSelect animation code that causes a lockup.
+Pushing this out because there is an error in the FretSelect animation that causes a lockup.
 The new animation code works but needs tuning:

 Found that motion.useAnimation and ShouldComponentUpdate() provides the control I was looking for.
 Removed a lot of code, but need to reset animation logic due to this new method.
 Getting closer to perfect!